ryanprescott-zz/ringer/ui/README.md

 ## API Configuration

-The UI communicates with the Prospector service via REST API.
+The UI communicates with the Ringer service via REST API.
 Configure the base URL using the `VITE_API_BASE_URL` environment variable.

 Default endpoints used:
 - `GET /api/v1/crawl/info` - Fetch all crawl information